 Community engagement research

-We've commissioned qualitative research to understand the lived experience of the impacts of cold weather on Barnsley residents.
-This took place between August to September 2021 and involved:
+During the summer of 2021, we commissioned qualitative research to understand the lived experience of the impacts of cold weather on Barnsley residents, which involved:

 The findings from this research resulted in key recommendations:

-We're continuing to use this insight to inform our EWDs cold weather action plan for this winter.
+We're continuing to use this insight to inform our plan for this winter.

 Our collective action